microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

-  -sm, --small-model <string>                small model for the run -ef, --excluded-files <string...>          excluded files -egi, --exclude-git-ignore                 exclude files that are ignored through the .gitignore file in the workspace root -dmt, --disable-model-tools                disable builtin tool calls and use internal tools instead -o, --out <string>                         output folder.
+  -sm, --small-model <string>                small model for the run -ef, --excluded-files <string...>          excluded files -egi, --exclude-git-ignore                 exclude files that are ignored through the .gitignore file in the workspace root -ft, --fallback-tools                      Enable prompt-based tools instead of builtin LLM tool calling builtin tool calls -o, --out <string>                         output folder.
 Extra markdown fields for output and trace will also be generated -rmo, --remove-out                         remove output folder if it exists -ot, --out-trace <string>                  output file for trace